nixme/omniauth-rdio/README.md

 ## Usage

 Read the [OmniAuth 1.0][omniauth] documentation for detailed instructions.

-The provider requires your [Rdio Application Key and Secret][rdio-register].
+Pass your [Rdio Application Key and Secret][rdio-register] as arguments when initializing the provider.

 For example, if using as middleware in a Rails app, add the following to an
 initializer: